evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Tesla Cybertruck AWD.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Tesla Cybertruck AWD, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Drive Modes